-Our somehow international background comes through in the kitchen quite often.
+Our somewhat international background comes through in the kitchen quite often.
 Old recipes from all over Europe are simple and yummy.
-Often there are as many versions of the same meal as there are countries.
+Often, there are as many versions of the same meal as there are countries.
 Meatballs Recipe Traditional and Plant-Based is one of them.

-The Ukrainians, Polish, or Russians would call them kotlety, the Swedish kottbullar, and the Mennonites kotletten.
+The Ukrainians, the Poles, or the Russians would call them kotlety; the Swedes, kottbullar; and the Mennonites, kotletten.
 We love them in so many ways, just plain with some veggies, in a sandwich, or as a pre-made cold dish with some salad.

-Meatballs do not have to have meat in them.
-They can also be made out of grains, beans, peas or mixed vegetables.
-My favourite I think is the buckwheat version.
-They taste so yummy and if you didn’t know, you maybe would think they are just perfect meatballs.
+Meatballs do not have to contain meat.
+They can also be made out of grains, beans, peas, or mixed vegetables.
+My favourite, I think, is the buckwheat version.
+They taste so yummy, and if you didn’t know, you might think they are just perfect meatballs.

 Fry or bake

-Meatballs can be deep-fried, air fried, baked or simply fried in a pan using just a little oil.
+Meatballs can be deep-fried, air-fried, baked, or pan-fried with just a little oil.

-If I had an air friar, that would be maybe my choice, but baking them in the oven works great too.
+The air fryerย is a great choice, but baking them in the oven works great, too.
 They need 30-40 minutes on 350, depending on size.

-Frying in a pan with little oil works well too, however, it is hard to get them evenly browned.
+Frying in a pan with little oil works well too; however, it is hard to get them evenly browned.
 I still think it is better than deep frying in lots of oil.
-They will need about 5 minutes on each side, also 20 minutes altogether.
+They will need about 5 minutes on each side, for a total of 20 minutes.

-The veggie or meatballs may be easier to form when you coat them in wheatlets or breadcrumbs.
+The plant-based version may be easier to form when you coat them in wheatlets or breadcrumbs.

-Most classic recipes from the past do not have exact measurements.
+Most traditional recipes do not include exact measurements.
 More or less of something does not really matter.
-Every mom had her own preferences, or maybe it just depended on what was available.
-Most families had many people to feed on the land or the garden they had growing.
+Every home had its own preferences, or maybe it just depended on what was available.
+Most families had many people to feed, from the land or the garden they grew.
 Things were simple.
-Never the less, most recipes have survived decades and are considered specialty food.
+Nevertheless, most recipes have survived decades and are considered specialty foods.

 The simple, more relaxed approach to recipes is what resonates with me.
-Recipes are there to give inspirational ideas, not a strict pattern to follow.
-I love using imagination and creativity in the kitchen, read more at Freestyle Cooking.
+Recipes are meant to offer inspiration, not a strict pattern to follow.
+I love using imagination and creativity in the kitchen.
+Read more at Freestyle Cooking.

 There is no way to say that just one recipe is the one and only traditional meatball recipe.
 But maybe it is safe to say that all traditional recipes did include meat.

-This recipe here has more vegetables as maybe most traditional recipes would have.
+This recipe has more vegetables than most traditional recipes would.

-The legumes can be processed in a food processor very fine with all the other veggies in the recipe, or mashed with a potato masher, leaving some texture.
+The legumes can be processed in a food processor to a very fine or coarse texture, as you prefer.ย

-Buckwheat is an amazing grain that doesn’t get enough attention I think.
-It cooks quickly, tests great and is packed full of nutrients.
-Some go as far as saying it is the world’s healthiest food.
+Using buckwheat is another option.
+It is an amazing grain that doesn’t get enough attention, I think.
+It cooks quickly, tastes great, and is packed full of nutrients.
+Some go so far as to say it is the world’s healthiest food.
 Buckwheat is also gluten-free.
-So the buckwheat meatballs are gluten-free also.
+So the buckwheat meatballs are gluten-free, also.

-For the meatballs, we use cooked buckwheat groat.
-To cook use a 2 to 1 water grain ratio and cook for 10-15 minutes.
+For the meatballs, use cooked buckwheat groat.
+To cook, use a 2 1 water-to-grain ratio and cook for 10-15 minutes.

 I do not use zucchini in the buckwheat meatballs since the wheat is already more on the moist side.
 Just use all potatoes instead.
 And yes, we use raw potatoes in meatballs.
-If the potatoes are a very watery variety, make sure to strain them.
+If the potatoes are a very watery variety, strain them.

 Instead of bread, I use ground flaxseed for the buckwheat version.
 It can be used in any version if you want the meatballs to be gluten-free.

-Try the plant-based version you might like it even better than the traditional, we sure do.
+Try the plant-based version, you might like it even better than the traditional; we sure do.
+The oven-roasted tomato sauce goes well with the meatballs.ย

-- 2 lb extra lean ground beef or 4 cups legumes or Buckwheat
+- 2 lb extra lean ground beef or 4 cups cooked legumes or buckwheat

 - 1 cup shredded zucchinis (Use all potatoes with buckwheat)